einsley1993/social-disparity-ap/README.md

 Project: Using Mediational G Formula to Estimate the Effect of Social Disparity on All-cause Mortality through Air Pollution across Six Cycles of the Canadian Census Health and Environment Cohort

-Author: Yi Li (Department of Epidemiology, Biostatistics and Occupational Health, McGill)
+Author: Yi Li (Department of Epidemiology, Biostatistics and Occupational Health, McGill University)

 The mediational G formula code is based on the following references.